 4. Do you help adults with handwriting?

-We plan to improve our provision for adults but in the meantime, you might find the following publication helpful:
+We plan to improve our provision for adults but in the meantime, please take a look at these resources.

 5. Do you know of any other people, places, web sites, or organisations that might help my child?